Short-term residential treatment center for teen depression | ThreePeaks Ascent

 Don't navigate this challenging journey alone.
 At ThreePeaks Ascent, a nature-based residential treatment center for teens, we are here to support you.
 Take our teen depression test and see if a nature-based therapy program can help your family.

 Anyone who has experienced depression knows that it can affect your everyday life, and can have serious consequences.
 This is especially true for teens.
 Teens are considered to be highly susceptible to depression.
-Depression can lead to prolonged suffering that can impact them well into adulthood.
+Teen depression can lead to prolonged suffering that can impact them well into adulthood.
 The distressing thing is that teen depression is incredibly common.

 In fact, “The total number of teenagers who recently experienced depression increased 59% between 2007 and 2017.”
 When you add up all the data, 1 in 5 adolescents from all walks of life will suffer from depression at some point during their teen years.”